Is gray paint still in style or is beige the new ‘it’ color?

-Secondary rooms such as bedrooms, bathrooms and family rooms are great places to add a colour you love without committing to it on such a large scale that you have an ENTIRELY GRAY HOME.
+Secondary rooms such as bedrooms, bathrooms and family rooms are great places to add a color you love without committing to it on such a large scale that you have an ENTIRELY GRAY HOME.
 Basically, any room that isn’t in an open layout could be painted gray as it will be easy enough to repaint it down the road if needed.
-The KEY is to keep your hallways and open layout areas a colour that is moving FORWARD with the trends, rather than backwards.
+The KEY is to keep your hallways and open layout areas a color that is moving FORWARD with the trends, rather than backwards.

 Benjamin Moore Trout Gray